Lesson 2

 From Psalm 139 it is clear that God knows everything about us.
 He knows every thought and motive we have (1 Corinthians 4:5).
 God is always present no matter where we are or what we are doing.
 We can’t hide from God!
 He has seen you at your best, and He has seen you at your worst, and still He loves you so very much!

-- Read about God’s knowing all things and always being present from Genesis 16, Jeremiah 23:23–24, and Matthew 28:20.
+- Read about God's knowing all things and always being present from Exodus 32:1-9, Psalm 139:1-10, Jeremiah 23:23-24, and Matthew 28:20.
 Write down any insights and applications that the Spirit is giving you from these verses.

 Day Three - Adam and Eve chose death instead of life

 God never wanted us to live this way!
-He created Adam and Eve to live in a world that was without sin and death.
+He created Adam and Eve to live in a world that was without death.
 He made them to have eternal life, but they chose eternal death.
 God wants us to have eternal life as well, but we choose eternal death too.
 Did you know we choose death every time we sin, because the result of sin is death?
-1 Corinthians 15:56a says, “…the sting of death is sin.”
+1 Corinthians 15:56a says, "...the sting of death is sin."
 A world with no sin is a world without death.
-I know it doesn’t make any sense to me why Adam and Eve chose death over life, but we do the same.
+I know it doesn't make any sense to me why Adam and Eve chose death over life, but we do the same.
 I think this would be a good time to learn about God being the source of life.

 God is the source of all life

-- Read about God being the source of life from Genesis 1:1, John 1:1–4 & 14:6, Romans 6:23, Revelations 22:1–5.
+- Read about God being the source of life from John 1:1-4, 3:16-18, 14:6, Romans 6:23, 1 John 4:9-10, and Revelation 22:1.
 Write down any insights and applications that the Spirit is giving you from these verses.

 God is holy which means He is completely separate from sin

 - We can only be holy through a relationship with Jesus Christ, but never on our own.
-Read Romans 12:1-2 and Colossians 3:12-14.
+Read 1 Peter 1:16, Ephesians 4:20-24 and Colossians 1:19-22, 3:12-14.
 Ask the Holy Spirit to help you to live a holy life!

 Day Four - Sin brings punishment